sipb/hydrant/README.md

 There's the frontend, which is the website and the interface.
 Then there's the backend, or the schedules, which are the files that have information about class schedules.

-To spin-up the site, we need two steps:
+To spin up the site, we need two steps:

 (1) We need to update the backend to get the data. `cd scrapers` then run `python update.py`.

-(2) We then can update the frontend, which is done via `npm start`, which will open a browser tab that updates live as you edit code.
+(2) We then can update the frontend, via running `npm start`.
+This will open a browser tab that updates live as you edit code.

 If this is the **first time** you're spinning up the website, the two steps have to be taken in order: step (1) then step (2).
 If not followed, you'll see a blank frontend.

-Subsequently, the step order doesn't matter to bring up the site (as locally you'd have the initial cached data).
+Subsequently, the step order doesn't matter to bring up the site (since you'd already have locally cached data).
 Though backend commands are still necessary for keeping the data updated.

 ### Changing semesters